First time buyers Live Greener with Countryside

 For first time buyers, Tilly and Oz Tezel, living in a converted mill came with rising energy bills and a large carbon footprint.
 Keen to cut their winter heating costs in a more environmentally friendly home, the couple looked to leading home builder, Countryside.

 Tilly (30) and Oz (29) had been renting their apartment for over three years and with son Kaiya starting school, the couple decided the time was right to find their forever home.
-With more space and energy efficiency high up on their wishlist, Tilly and Oz found everything they wanted at Countryside’s Reynolds Place.
+With more space and energy efficiency high up on their wishlist, Tilly and Oz found everything they wanted with Countryside.

 Tilly commented: “We loved our apartment but when you’re living in a building that was built in the 1800s, the reality is that you spend so much money heating your home in winter and keeping it cool in summer.
 When we decided to buy our first home, we knew we wanted something much more energy efficient.”